 The Ultimate Guide to XINSURANCE Wildfire Coverage

 In 2017, devastating wildfires destroyed homes and businesses in Santa Rosa and San Diego, California.
 The cost of damage incurred from these wildfires exceeded ten billion dollars.
-And in 2021, there were 58,985 fires affecting 7,100,000 acres.
+And in 2021, there were 58,733 fires that burned over 7 million acres.

 If your home is damaged or destroyed because of a wildfire, will homeowner’s insurance cover it?
 Keep reading to learn about wildfire coverage and how to protect your home.

 Wildfires can be caused by lightning strikes, arson, illegal burning, and more.
 However, humans are the cause of 84 percent of wildfires.

 Wildfires can cause several different types of damage to your home.
 A wildfire can burn the exterior, interior, or both.
 A wildfire can also burn the surrounding area, which is called a “crown fire.”

 When a wildfire burns the surrounding area, something called a “spot fire” is created.
 Spot fires can be as small as a few feet or as large as 50 feet.
 Spot fires can be challenging to contain.

 Wildfires are most common in the western and southwestern portions of the United States.
 The top states with the most properties at risk from wildfires are listed below.

 Does a Standard Homeowner’s Policy Cover Insurance for Wildfires?